codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 is going to be slower than it should be, leading to a frustrating second-class experience.

+It's extremely disappointing that I will essentially need to be on a different OS if I wanna do serious development on Rust.

 ##### C/C++

 Clang++ and GCC work well enough.
 By default `cc` and `c++` point to